 When you’re making hundreds of cold calls each week, preparation matters.
 In fact, preparation is the most important ingredient in the secret sauce to cold call success.
 So, how do you prepare yourself for a cold call?
 Use sales calling scripts.

 Sales calling scripts get a bad rap.
 And guess what, even if you don’t think you have a script, you do have a script – it just might be one you improvise.
 No one wants to sound like a mindless robot, after all.
 But, if you do it right, your sales calling script will help you instantly connect with your prospect and lay the groundwork for a profitable relationship.

-Your sales calling script is an essential part of your outbound selling toolkit.
 In this post, we’ll discuss what a sales calling script is, why you need it, and how to create one from scratch that will meet your needs.
 We’ll also give you tips on how to effectively use your sales calling script during cold calls without sounding like a robot.

 Let’s get to it!

 What is sales scripting?

 A sales calling script is a list of key talking points you’ll refer to during your phone call.
 Your script can be detailed, giving you the exact language to use when speaking to a prospect.
 If your team members need a little extra support, especially those who are new on the job, a sales calling script will be a helpful guide.